José Villarrubia: Academic Career

-Villarrubia was born in Madrid, and moved to Baltimore, Maryland in 1980.
-He received a Bachelor of Fine Arts from the Maryland Institute College of Art and a Master of Fine Arts in Painting from Towson University.
-He taught at Towson, the Baltimore School for the Arts, and the Walters Art Museum.
-From 2011 to 2016 he was chair of the Illustration Department of the Maryland Institute College of Art, and is coordinator of its Sequential Art minor.
-He has lectured extensively about art, including Johns Hopkins University, the College Art Association, Dickinson College, the ICA in London, the Willem de Kooning Academy, the Naples Academy of Art, and the MacWorld UK Convention.
+He taught at Towson University as an adjunct faculty member from 1986 to 1998, the Baltimore School for the Arts from 1997 to 2000, and the Walters Art Museum from 1995 to 1997.
+He joined the faculty of the Maryland Institute College of Art (MICA) as a part-time instructor in 1997 and became a full-time professor in 2000.
+From 2010 to 2015, he served as chair of MICA's Illustration Department.
+Since 2015, he has been coordinator of its Sequential Art minor.
+He has lectured extensively about art, including at Johns Hopkins University, the College Art Association, Dickinson College, the ICA in London, the Willem de Kooning Academy, the Naples Academy of Art, and the MacWorld UK Convention.